kaushik-kyle/LAN_only_mode/README.md

 # LAN_only_mode
 For disconnecting from the internet but still be connected to LAN.

-There are some scenarios in which you need to be connected to the LAN but not the internet
+There are some scenarios in which you need to be connected to the LAN but not the internet(LAN only offline mode)

 "LAN only.bat" changes the DNS of the system to an specified invalid server and flushes the DNS cache of the OS.
 Browser's DNS cache like that of firefox and chrome are automatically cleared when they are closed.